 - A. Purpose and intent.
 This section implements the pedestrian access and connectivity policies of City of La Pine Transportation System Plan and the requirements of the Transportation Planning Rule (OAR 660-012).
 It is intended to provide for safe, reasonably direct, and convenient pedestrian access and circulation. - B. Standards.
-New subdivisions, multi-family developments, planned developments, commercial developments and institutional developments shall conform to all of the following standards for pedestrian access and circulation: - 1.
-Continuous walkway system.
+New subdivisions, multi-family developments, planned developments, commercial developments and institutional developments shall conform to all of the following standards for pedestrian access and circulation: - Continuous walkway system.
 A pedestrian walkway system shall extend throughout the development site and connect to adjacent sidewalks, if any, and to all future phases of the development, as applicable.

-FINDING: Comments from the City Engineer indicated that 6-foot-wide sidewalks must be constructed on both William Foss Road and Evans Way.
+FINDING: Comments from the City Engineer indicated that a 6-foot concrete sidewalk along Assembly Way and Reed Road would be required.
 These have previously been added to the conditions of approval in this land use decision in section three.
-The applicants' site plan also indicated that a walkway will be constructed from the parking area to the front of the building.
 As conditioned, this criterion is met.

-- 2. Safe, direct, and convenient.
+- Safe, direct, and convenient.
 Walkways within developments shall provide safe, reasonably direct, and convenient connections between primary building entrances and all adjacent parking areas, recreational areas, playgrounds, and public rights-of-way conforming to the following standards: - a.
 The walkway is reasonably direct.
 A walkway is reasonably direct when it follows a route that does not deviate unnecessarily from a straight line or it does not involve a significant amount of out-of-direction travel.

-FINDING: All of the applicant's proposed sidewalks are straight at either 90- or 180-degree angles and provide access to the parking lot and building entrance using the shortest route that is reasonably possible.
+FINDING: All the applicant's proposed sidewalks are straight at either 90- or 180-degree angles and provide access to the parking lot and building entrances using the shortest route that is reasonably possible.
 This criterion is met.